-Complainants and respondents may be accompanied to hearings by one support person who is a current faculty, staff, or student member of the Hampshire community.
+The reporting party and respondents may be accompanied to hearings by one support person who is a current faculty, staff, or student member of the Hampshire community.
 For cases involving the sexual misconduct, relationship violence, and stalking policy supporters do not need to be members of the Hampshire College community.